 Water-saving tips for the vegetable garden and container plants including when to water, how to hand water, using ollas, collecting water, & recycling water

-This piece is in partnership with Gardena, Europe’s leading brand of high quality gardening tools.
+This piece is in partnership with Gardena, Europe’s leading brand of high-quality gardening tools.

 After a long, cold, and wet winter Britain is baking in summer sunshine.
-Here on the Isle of Man we’re having one of the hottest and driest summers in memory.
+Here on the Isle of Man, we’re having one of the hottest and driest summers in memory.
 Fields that are usually lush and green are yellow and withered and let’s not even talk about the lawn.
 Our plants are thirsty!

 With the heat comes public notices on reducing water usage and to avoid watering the lawn.
 That brings into question how we vegetable gardeners can keep our gardens watered while trying our best to not turn on the tap.
-These ten water saving tips for the vegetable garden are here to help.
+These ten water-saving tips for the vegetable garden are here to help.

 1. Water in the evening

-The time of day that you water makes a huge difference to how much moisture gets to your plants.
+The time of day that you water makes a huge difference in how much moisture gets to your plants.
 Watering in the heat of the day can mean quite a lot of it will evaporate from the soil long before it reaches any roots.